New York Institute of Finance: History

 “In 1921 it became evident that, for the sake of the business itself and for the sake of the thousands of young men and women employed by the Exchange and by its member firms, some method should be devised whereby they might learn the fundamentals; the reasons why they did the things which occupied their working days…”

-“This was the inspiration behind the establishment of the Stock Exchange Institute.
-The growth of this Institute has demonstrated that it fills a real need.
-Through Institute classes and lectures in New York, and through Correspondence Courses available to those at a distance, instruction is furnished in all important phases of the security business.
-Through these facilities, any young man or woman may, while working, obtain an education in finance and allied subjects.”
+This need inspired the establishment of the Stock Exchange Institute.
+Its growth has shown that it serves an important purpose.
+Through classes and lectures in New York, as well as correspondence courses for students at a distance, the Institute offers instruction in all major areas of the securities business.
+These programs allow working men and women to gain an education in finance and related subjects.

 In 1924, 205 graduated from the New York Stock Exchange Institute.
 The following year, the institute introduced the “Mock Market”, a trading simulation on the floor of the NYSE after hours becoming an integral part of the one-year training program for new employees of the exchange.
 By 1930 courses of the institute were extended to employees of member firms of the Exchange.

 The first record of “The New York Institute of Finance” appears in the minutes of the NYSE Board of Governors meeting, October 8, 1942: “Permission has been granted to the New York Institute of Finance to use the Board of Governors meeting room for a lecture course and a portion of the Exchange Floor, after hours, for drill purposes, in connection with a course in military training which is being organized.”
 The New York Institute of Finance is headed by Albert P. Squier, who had been Associate Director of the Stock Exchange Institute for many years.

 The New York Institute of Finance was sold from the New York Stock Exchange to Prentice-Hall in 1960.
 Via an acquisition of Prentice-Hall by Pearson plc, ownership and management of the New York Institute of Finance moved to Pearson plc, which owns both the New York Institute of Finance and Prentice-Hall.
 In 2008 the Institute opened its Beijing office.
 In 2013 ownership of the Institute was transferred to a Pearson company, the Financial Times Group.
 The Institute's head office is based in Manhattan New York.
 It teaches a curriculum of professional workplace skills-training in over 120 different financial training courses and offers its own qualifications and Professional Certificates.
 In 2015 the Institute had over 35,000 students in more than 120 countries, the majority studying via its e-learning library.
 In 2017, the NYIF was sold by the Financial Times Group and is now an independent company, after its purchase by a consortium of other companies instead along with Pearson PLC.